zdu-strong/transparent-republic/foundational-charter/Basic Life Guarantee.md

 Not reduced or canceled based on income, assets, or age;<br/>

 Distributed monthly or weekly, with standards periodically adjusted by the National Supervisory Council to maintain purchasing power;<br/>

+This is not a welfare program.
+It is a declaration of dignity.